Ibrahim-KRD/building_blocks_ui/README.md

 ## About Me

-Hi, I'm [Your Name], your guide on this Jetpack Compose adventure.
-I've been working in Android development for [X years], and I'm passionate about sharing knowledge and empowering developers to create amazing user experiences.
+Hi, I'm Ibrahim KRIDI, your guide on this Jetpack Compose adventure.
+I've been working in Android development for 3 years -started at 2020-, and I'm passionate about sharing knowledge and empowering developers to create amazing user experiences.

 Connect with me:
 - [LinkedIn](Your LinkedIn Profile Link)